ReactiveBayes/RxInfer.jl/docs/src/manuals/meta-specification.md

 end
 ```

-To create a model with extra constraints the user may pass an optional `meta` positional argument for the model generator function:
+To create a model with extra constraints the user may pass an optional `meta` keyword argument for the `create_model` function:

 ```julia
 @model function my_model(arguments...)